EllarBooher/VulkanTemplate/README.md

     return clamp(dot(occludee.normal.xyz, normalize(v)) - pc.occluderBias, 0.0, 1.0) * occluderSolidAngle;
 ```

-This ended up being a bit of wasted effort, as compared to just returning some choice of `1.0/d`, `1.0/(d * d)`, `1.0/(1.0 + d)` etc. The idea of modelling an individual occluder in a physically-based manner is nice, but at high sample counts you still over-accumulate occlusion.
+This ended up being a bit of wasted effort, as compared to just returning some choice of `1.0/d`, `1.0/(d * d)`, `1.0/(1.0 + d)`, etc.
+The idea of modelling an individual occluder in a physically-based manner is nice, but at high sample counts you still over-accumulate occlusion.
 As expected for a screen-space effect, this forced me to average the samples and add various knobs to tweak the effect and get it to a visibly appealing state, undermining the physically-based intent.

 The occluder sampling strategy is N disks of 16 samples, where N varies in a set interval based on the distance from the camera.
 These 16 samples are distributed in a zig-zag pattern among the four quadrants of a screen-space disk.
 This is combined with random rotations, achieved by reflecting over samples from a precomputed texture of random normals.
+Since the samples are in two dimensional screen-space, the z-component of the normal is discarded and the remainder is NOT normalized.
-The reflection vectors are NOT normalized, which I found to be best.
-When you normalize these reflection vectors, it turns the reflection into just a rotation.
-This leads to clear banding artifacts.
+When you normalize these reflection vectors, it turns the reflection into just a rotation, which leads to clear banding artifacts.
 Similarly, not reflecting/randomizing the samples leads to sampling artifacts where the sampling strategy is obvious.
-See this comparison, with the AO cranked up to make the effect more obvious:
+See this comparison image, with the AO cranked up to make the effect more obvious:

 |![](./screenshots/sampling_comparison.png)|
 |:-:|
 |From left to right: 1) No sampling randomization, 2) sample offsets reflected over random unit vectors, and 3) sample offsets reflected over random non-unit vectors.|

 The front-face GBuffer and AO texture are then combined in a deferred lighting pass within [shaders/deferred/light.comp](./shaders/deferred/light.comp).
 Here I utilized PCF shadowmapping for a directional light that contrasts the ambient occlusion.
-The ambient occlusion is sampled as a transmittance value that attenuates just the ambient lighting contribution.
+The ambient occlusion texture is sampled as a transmittance value that attenuates just the ambient lighting contribution.
 The final result is pictured below with the [Sponza](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/Sponza) model.
 The directional light is nominally a hundred times brighter than the ambient lighting.

 ![](./screenshots/no_color_no_AO.png) | ![](./screenshots/no_color_yes_AO.png)
 :-----------------------------:|:--------------------------------: